Logicalshift/flo_scene/pipe/src/standard_json_commands/help-intro.md

 `{ "number": 42 }`.
 This is useful when combined with some other features of the command interpreter.

-Variables can be assigned to the JSON results of commands by using the `:my_var = command`.
+Variables can be assigned to the JSON results of commands by using the `:my_var = command` syntax.
 These can be substituted into any JSON value: `echo { "number": :my_var }`.

+## Output

 Commands can produce several different types of output: